sustrik/libdill/man/http_sendfield.md

 **WARNING: This is experimental functionality and the API may change in the future.**

 HTTP is an application-level protocol described in RFC 7230.
-This implementation handles only the request/response exchange.
-Whatever comes after that must be handled by a different protocol.
+Thisimplementation handles only the request/response exchange.
+Whatevercomes after that must be handled by a different protocol.

-This function sends an HTTP field, i.e. a name/value pair, to the peer.
-For example, if name is **Host** and resource is **www.example.org** the line sent will look like this:
+This function sends an HTTP field, i.e. a name/value pair, to thepeer.
+For example, if name is **Host** and resource is**www.example.org** the line sent will look like this:

 ```
 Host: www.example.org
 ```

-After sending the last field of HTTP request don't forget to call **hdone** on the socket.
-It will send an empty line to the server to let it know that the request is finished and it should start processing it.
+After sending the last field of HTTP request don't forget to call**hdone** on the socket.
+It will send an empty line to the server tolet it know that the request is finished and it should startprocessing it.

 **s**: HTTP socket handle.